 Item 6 amends paragraph 22.8(1)"e," the provisions for applying for a permit by rule for spray booths (PBR), to include new certification requirements regarding National Emission Standards for Hazardous Air Pollutants (NESHAP) for metal fabrication and finishing at area sources (see Item 16 for an explanation of the NESHAP).
 The amendment is being proposed because the NESHAP for metal fabrication and finishing does not contain any de minimus usage level for materials used in spray applications.
 This amendment is similar to an amendment adopted earlier in 2009 regarding the NESHAP for miscellaneous surface coating at area sources.
-As with the earlier adopted amendment, the Department is modifying the required PBR notification form to include questions that will assist the owner or operator with the NESHAP requirements for metal fabrication and finishing operations.
-The amendments to the PBR rules and the revisions to the PBR notification form will help ensure that owners and operators are aware of the NESHAP requirements and realize that all spray applications must be in compliance with or otherwise be exempt from the NESHAP by the applicable compliance dates
+As with the earlier adopted amendment, the Department is modifying the required PBR notification form to include questions that will assist the owner or operator with the NESHAP requirements for metal fabrication form will help ensure that owners and operators are aware of the NESHAP requirements and realize that all spray applications must be in compliance with or otherwise be exempt from the NESHAP by the applicable compliance dates.